davisdude/mlib/README.md

     - `Intercept1`: Number.
 The y-intercept of the first line.
     - `Slope2`: Number.
 The slope of the second line.
     - `Intercept2`: Number.
 The y-intercept of the second line.
+  - `MLib.Line.GetIntersection( x1, y1, x2, y2, x3, y3, x4, y4 )`
+    - `x1`: Number.
+The one x-coordinate of the first line.
+    - `y1`: Number.
+The one y-coordinate of the first line.
+    - `x2`: Number.
+The the other x-coordinate of the second line.
+    - `y2`: Number.
+The the other y-coordinate of the second line.
+	- `x3`: Number.
+The one x-coordinate of the third line.
+    - `y3`: Number.
+The one y-coordinate of the third line.
+    - `x4`: Number.
+The the other x-coordinate of the fourth line.
+    - `y4`: Number.
+The the other y-coordinate of the fourth line.
 - Returns:
   - Where the lines intersect.
   - __IMPORTANT__: If the lines are parallel, it will return false.